 Additionally, the loss of a group of samples in a network message requires the need for special handling.
 Without special handling, loss of a single message may result in an audible “pop” or “click.”
 At the destination, each message must be in the same sequence as it was at the source.
 If the messages are out of order, the network interface must reorder them.
 A highly deterministic network is required to minimize the problems due to loss of samples or out-of-order samples.

-This document recommends using RTP protocol without the following: QoS, SIP, .
+This document recommends using RTP protocol without the following: QoS, SIP, and RTCP.

 Audio streams are multicast when a stream from the publisher needs to be distributed to more than one subscriber.

-the of uncompressed audio, 16 bit, 16 kHz samples.
+There is a need to develop a standard specifying the payload and sampling rate of distributed digital audio signals.
+An example of this could be an RTP packet with 4ms of uncompressed audio, 16 bit, 16 kHz samples.

-Maximum network latency meeting the 10ms one way delay requirement.
+Maximum network latency should be considered to ensure meeting the 10ms one way absolute delay requirement.

 Synchronization Considerations